Rt. Rev. Mitred Archpriest John S. Kachuba

 Deacon Andrew J. Summerson, S.Th.L. is the assistant director of religious education for the Eparchy of Parma.
 A Cleveland native, he holds degrees from the Pontifical Gregorian University and the Pontifical Patristic Institute in Rome.
 He is currently adjunct professor of Patristic Philosophy and Theology at St. Mary Seminary and John Carroll University in Cleveland.
 While in Rome, he was a guest commentator for Papal events for Vatican Radio.

 Rev. Deacon Sabatino Carnazzo

 Rev. Deacon Sabatino Carnazzo graduated from Christendom College in 2004 and completed a Masters degree in Systematic Theology with an Advanced Apostolic Catechetical Diploma at Notre Dame Graduate School.
-In 2009, Deacon Sabatino founded the Institute of Catholic Culture, a non-profit Catholic adult faith formation organization dedicated to the Church’s call for a new evangelization, and has since served as its Executive Director.
+In 2009, Fr.
+Sabatino founded the Institute of Catholic Culture, a non-profit Catholic adult faith formation organization dedicated to the Church’s call for a new evangelization, and has since served as its Executive Director.
 Ordained to the diaconate in 2011, he also serves as the Director of Faith Formation for the Greek Catholic Diocese of Newton, Massachusetts.